Episode 7 - Disabling the rear

 too.

-a 110 volt power brick.
+110 volt power brick.
 And with a USB cable you can plug it into

 your PC.
 This lets you use your full-size PC keyboard, and copy-